woedev/testing/docs/cios.md

 ## Installation {#wii-mini-installation}

 1. Insert your USB drive into your computer.
-2. Copy the `apps` folder within [d2xl-cios-installer-mini.zip](https://woedev.github.io/testing/assets/files/d2xl-cios-installer-mini.zip) to the root of your USB drive.
+2. Copy the `apps` folder from within [d2xl-cios-installer-mini.zip](https://woedev.github.io/testing/assets/files/d2xl-cios-installer-mini.zip) to the root of your USB drive.
 3. Reinsert your USB drive into your console.
 4. Power on your console.
 5. Launch the Homebrew Channel.